 During their studies, composers will investigate 20th/21st Century repertoire, theoretical techniques, and performance practices.
 Graduate composers have the opportunity to use the Electronic Music Studio for work with audio, MIDI, live electronics, or synchronizing with film.

-Assistantships and teaching opportunities are available.
+Assistantships and teaching opportunities may be available.

 The composition program at Appalachian State embraces a multitude of stylistic influences and interests.